Program Requirements and Selection Criteria

 - Provide Colonial Williamsburg with one lesson plan using content and techniques learned at Williamsburg.

-The Oklahoma Foundation for Excellence acts as administrator for the project and accepts applications on behalf of the Colonial Williamsburg Selection Committee.
+The Oklahoma Foundation for Excellence administraters the application process on behalf of the Colonial Williamsburg Foundation.
 Institute fellowships cover:

 - All program activities.

 - Round-trip airfare and room and board (teachers are responsible for three meals).